KittyGiraudel/site/_posts/2013-09-19-whats-up-at-browserhacks.md

 ## What now?

 Well, there is always work to do: if only fixing bugs, adding hacks, verifying hacks, and so on.
 We still have quite a couple of features on the way.

-> Many of the hacks we provide are likely to break when passed in a preprocessor.

 For example we need to give you a hint about the [safety of a hack](https://github.com/4ae9b8/browserhacks/issues/96).
 Many of the hacks we provide are likely to break when passed in a preprocessor.
 Some of them can even break upon minification.
 While we can’t prevent this from happening, we should be able to tell you which hacks are _safe_ and which are not.
 We only need to think of a way to test all this stuff with Grunt.
 If you want to help, you’d be more than welcome!